Grigory Teplov and the Sodomy Case in 18th-Century Russia

 — Grigory Teplov, as relayed by the peasants from their interrogation in the sodomy case

-Realising that an investigation was becoming inevitable, Teplov tried to push the serfs into giving false testimony.
-He offered them a version of events: they should say that in fact they had seen him with some “girl”, and that they had accused him by mistake of something that never happened.
-The point of this scheme was to shift the case from a serious accusation of sexual violence to a charge of “false denunciation”.
-Teplov assured them that in that scenario they would be punished comparatively lightly — for example, simply flogged.
-On top of that, he promised “as a sign of goodwill” to grant them freedom if any of them wanted to leave.
+When it became clear that an investigation was unavoidable, Teplov tried to obtain false testimony.
+He suggested another version of events: they should say that they had seen him with a “girl” and had mistakenly accused him of something that had never happened.
+In that way, the case could be shifted from a serious accusation of sexual violence to a case of false denunciation.
+Teplov assured them that in that event the punishment would be comparatively mild – for example, a flogging.
+He also promised to free those who wanted to leave.

-Outwardly, the peasants agreed and promised they would confirm the story about a woman.
-In reality, they did not abandon their plan: they secretly submitted a petition directly to Empress Catherine the Great.
+Outwardly, the peasants agreed and promised they would confirm this version.
+In reality, they did not abandon the complaint: they secretly submitted a petition directly to Catherine II.

 The Investigation and the Testimonies of the Serfs

-In the investigation files against Grigory Teplov, the investigators used the word skvernodeystvie (“an obscene act”) and the phrase “to do filth into the cheek”.
-This was the official bureaucratic wording used by the Senate’s Secret Investigation Office (the Taynaya Ekspeditsiya) for oral sex.
+In the investigation files in the Teplov case, the words skvernodeystvie (“an obscene act”) and the phrase “to do filth into the cheek” were used.
+This was the official bureaucratic terminology of the Secret Expedition for oral sex.

-— from the case file “On the Active State Councillor Grigory Teplov, accused by his serfs of sodomy”
+— from the case file “On the Active State Councillor Grigory Teplov, accused by his serfs of muzhelozhstvo and sodomy”

 “[…] there is no sin in that, and it’s foolish priests who invented it for their own profit – and if you say anything, they won’t believe you, and I will say that you’ve gone rabid or lost your mind.”